credmark/TLS/docs/01-objective.md

 ## Objective

-Crypto tokens are in the form of smart contract on blockchain.
-They lack of many anti-fraud measures on fiat currencies or TradeFi securities.
-Those measures has been deployed because of the centralization in the issuance, governance and exchange for them.
-With such measures are non-existence in Web3 and DeFi, crypto tokens have relied on users' self-awareness and protocol teams' due diligence for long time.
-The UX is fragile and vulnerable to trojan, spam and scam.
+Crypto tokens are smart contracts.
+Because they are decentralized they are not surronded by anti-fraud structures found in traditional finance.
+Users of centralized financial products enjoy the protection of these, usually invisible, structures.
+In crypto we rely on users' self-awareness and education, as well developers' care and due diligence.
+The resulting UX is fragile and vulnerable to trojans, spam and scams.

-We hope to address such problem in the TLS (Token Legitimacy Score) project by scoring token by its legitimacy.
-This score can be determined by various factors from token characteristic, token behavior, characteristic of the entity which issued the token and the behavior of this issuing entity.
-The higher the score, the more legitimate the token is considered to be.
-Developers and users can rely on this score to avoid loss and waste of resources.
+We hope to partially address this problem with the Token Legitimacy Score (TLS) project.
+The project will evaluate and score tokens according to criteria that are indicative of legitimacy/illegitimacy.
+The evaluation will result in a score – a TLS score – being assigned to tokens.

+Scores will be determined by analyzing:

+* token characteristics,
+* token behavior,
+* token issuer characteristics, and
+* token issuer behavior.

+The higher the TLS score, the more legitimate we determine the token to be.
+The industry and our thinking are constantly evolving, so the scoring algorithm will as well.

-We hope to score tokens with up-to-date data and calibrated models to achieve timely and accuracy.
+We hope that, over time, developers and users will be able to rely on the TLS score to avoid wasting time, resources, and money.

 ## Meaning of legitimacy and illegitimacy

-We consider legitimate tokens are going to belong to one of four categories.
+Legitimate tokens will belong to one of four categories.

-1. Value: any token that serves no purpose other than the exchange of value, such as Bitcoin, Monero, or, arguably, Doge.
+1. Value: any token that serves no purpose other than the exchange of value.
-2. Security: any token which provides access to a potential income stream, such as xxx.
+2. Security: any token that represents ownerhip of value.
-3. Governance: any token that provides voting rights, usually associated with the management of a crypto project, such as xxx.
+3. Governance: any token that provides voting rights, usually associated with the management of a crypto project.
-4. Utility: any token that serves a function in an economic system, such as xxx.
+4. Utility: any token that serves a function in an economic system.

-We consider illegitimate tokens are going to belong to one of five categories.
+Illegitimate tokens will belong to one of five categories.

-1. Meme: any token that is traded for fun, because it is associated with something cute or popular, such as Doge.
+1. Meme: any token that is traded for fun, because it is associated with something cute or popular.
-2. Spam: any token designed to entice you to go somewhere, like a website, or do something, such as $USDCBonus.com.
+2. Spam: any token designed to entice you to go somewhere, like a website.
 3. Scam: any token used in a scheme to defraud someone of legitimate tokens, such as a token called $AAVE that is not the $AAVE.
-4. Rekt: any token was a victim of hacking and attacks, resulting in theft or inflated issuance, leading to loss of value and/or loss of utility, such as MNGO after exploit in Oct 2022.
+4. Rekt: any token that has lost its value due to a hack or attack.
-5. Bankrupt: any token losing its creditworthiness and value due to unfulfilled requirements for collateral and asset backing, such as FTT after FTX’s bankruptcy.
+5. Bankrupt: any token that has lost its value due to the loss of collateral or the disappearance of a backing entity.

 ## Usage

-1. Avoid loss from transacting the illegitimate tokens
-2. Avoid waste in resources to price and exchange the illegitimate tokens.
+There are many reasons to use a TLS score including:

+* avoiding losses due to scams,
+* not wasting time,
+* clean user interfaces,
+* etc.

 ## Coverage

-- We will consider fungible tokens only, i.e. ERC-20 or equivalent token standard/
+For the time being we are only covering fungible tokens on EVM chains.

 ## Stages

-There would be four stages to reach the end goals for a scoring model.
-Each stage is with a primary goal to achieve.
+We expect this work to go through multiple stages.
+We currently have four on the drawing board, but there will almost certainly be more.
+Each stage, as planned, has a single goal.
+Each model will build on the previous one so the API will only depend on a single model.

-1. A model that can score the illegitimacy tokens with high accuracy, reduce false negative rate
+1. A model that can score illegitimate tokens with high accuracy: reduce false negatives.
-2. A model that can score the legitimacy tokens with high accuracy and classify them for different purpose, and reduce false positive rate
+2. A model that can score legitimate tokens with high accuracy and classify them: reduce false positives.
-3. A model that can update timely
+3. A model that can update in response to events: fresher data.
-4. Calibration the model using historical data and more refinement to the model
+4. A model that makes better use of historical data: increase accuracy.